 Matlab Projects for Scientists and Engineers

-This workbook serves as a computer programming supplement to Physics for Scientists and Engineers by Fishbane, Gasiorowicz and Thornton.
-The workbook contains 32 sections, each with a computer program written in MATLAB, that illustrate topics from the textbook.
-Each section reviews the relevant physics and describes how the program works.
-Sections contain five to seven exercises of varying difficulty.
+This workbook serves as a computer programming supplement to Physics for Scientists and Engineers 2/e, by Fishbane, Gasiorowicz and Thornton.
+In each section, a computer program, written in MATLAB(R), illustrates a topic from the textbook.
+Each section contains five to seven exercises of varying difficulty (labeled (I), (II) and (III) as in the textbook).
 The easier exercises only require running a program and reporting the results while the most demanding can be major projects involving significant coding.
-The programs are short, usually less than 60 lines, and most produce graphical output (some with simple animations).
-The majority of the programs perform numerical calculations; however, Maple symbolic manipulation routines, built into the Student Edition of MATLAB, are used in several programs.